-Be aware of where your personal belongings are at all times, and consider keeping your essential documents in a safe at your hotel if you are concerned about this.
+Be aware of where your personal belongings are, and consider keeping your essential documents in a safe at your hotel if you are concerned about this.

 Food and Drink

 Turkish food is quite delicious, and once in a while, you will come across streets lined with vendors selling local delicacies.
-Despite the overwhelmingly sweet aromas from every direction, you need to be careful about what you eat and from where to avoid getting sick.
+However, despite the overwhelmingly sweet aroma from every direction, you need to be careful about what you eat and where to avoid getting sick.
 Therefore, stick to the popular and busy places even if it means waiting in line.

 If you go for the Mediterranean or an Aegean tour of Turkey, you will love the seafood.
-Nonetheless, avoid undercooked and stale seafood if you don’t want to end up sick.
-If you are wondering how to do this, it is relatively easy; rather than physically visiting the kitchen and watching the preparation process, just read the restaurant’s reviews.
+Nonetheless, avoid undercooked and stale seafood if you don’t want to get sick.
+If you are wondering how to do this, it is relatively easy; just read the restaurant’s reviews rather than physically visiting the kitchen and watching the preparation process.